L78k3/grimmora/Characters/GageGreengather/Gage.md

 	- +2 to Survival and Nature
 	- +1 to Constitution Saving Throws
 - Mossy stone that can call Halsin
+- Artifacts and wand from the warehouse in Bridgeport

 Current HP: 33